Abortion access a focus of Cuellar, Cisneros runoff in Texas - NewsBreak

 Abortion access a focus of Cuellar, Cisneros runoff in Texas

-Rep. Henry Cuellar of Texas, one of the only anti-abortion Democrats remaining in Congress , faced the toughest reelection fight of his career Tuesday in a primary runoff against progressive Jessica Cisneros that could offer clues over how much abortion rights could animate voters in the 2022 midterms.
+AUSTIN, Texas (AP) — Rep. Henry Cuellar of Texas, one of the only anti-abortion Democrats remaining in Congress, faced the toughest reelection fight of his career Tuesday in a primary runoff against progressive Jessica Cisneros that could offer clues over how much abortion rights could animate voters in the 2022 midterms.

 Cuellar has come under increased attacks from abortion rights groups over his position in the weeks since a leaked U.S. Supreme Court opinion draft showed the justices are poised to overturn a constitutional right to abortion, which has been in place for 50 years.
 It would then be up to the states to regulate abortion, unless Congress codifies into law the right to abortion access.